It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 Typhoon Lagoon Water Park (Closed November 4, 2024 – TBA)

 Disney has recently made a habit of operating only one of its water parks at a time.
-Typhoon Lagoon most recently reopened on March 17, 2024, and Blizzard Beach closed on the same day.
-Blizzard Beach reopens on November 4, 2024, at which time Typhoon Lagoon will close for the season.
+Blizzard Beach most recently reopened on November 4, 2024, and Typhoon Lagoon closed on the same day.
+We expect them to “swap back” sometime around mid-March 2025.
 To learn more about this operational pattern, see Seasonal Closures below.

 Disney Dreams That Soar (Limited Run Ended September 2, 2024)